+Command: \$ Status Request

+Туре: System Status Command

+Syntax: \$

+Range: N/A

-Command: \$ Status Request Type: System Status Command Syntax: \$ Range: N/A Description: Returns the currently executing command string Example: /1\$<CR> "/" Is the start character.
+Description: Example: Returns the currently executing command string /1 \$ <cr></cr>

+"/" "1" "\$" " <cr>"</cr> Is the start character.
 Lets Accuriss know that a command string will follow.
-"1" Is the device address, (this is preset at the factory). "\$" Returns the command string currently be executed "<CR>" Tells Accurise that the command string is complete.
+Is the device address, (this is preset at the factory).
+Returns the command string currently be executed Tells Accuriss that the command string is complete.

 Programming Examples

-Example #1 (Move to an Absolute Position of 12345 steps)
+Example #1 (Move to an Absolute Position of 12345 steps) /1A12345R<CR>

-/1A12345R<CR>

-This breaks down to:

 "/" Is the start character.
 Lets Accuriss know that a command string will follow.
 "1" Is the device address, (this is preset at the factory).
-"A12345" Causes the motor turn to an Absolute position 12345 steps "R" Instructs Accuriss to run the command(s) that are in the communication buffer.
-"CR>" Tells Accuriss that the command string is complete and causes the command to be executed since an R is included in the command string.
+"A12345" Causes the motor turn to an Absolute position 12345 steps "R" Instructs Accuriss to run the command(s) that are in the communication buffer. " <cr>"</cr> Tells Accuriss that the command string is complete and causes the command to be executed since an R is included in the command string.

 Note: HyperTerminal issues each character as you type it in.
 Therefore, it is not possible to cut and paste in HyperTerminal.
 Backspace is allowed only up to the address character.
 If backspace is used, all characters "backspaced" must be retyped in.
 If a typing error is made, typically hit enter and type it all in again - what was typed in will be overwritten as long as the R command at the end was not present.

-Example #2 (Loop absolute moves with a wait in between) /1gA1000M500A0M500G10R<CR> This breaks down to:
+Example #2 (Loop absolute moves with a wait in between)

+/1gA1000M500A0M500G10R<CR>

 "/" Is the start character.
 Lets Accuriss know that a command string will follow.
 "1" Is the device address, (this is preset at the factory). "g" Indicates the start of a loop block "A1000" Causes the motor move to the Absolute position of 1000 steps "M500" Causes the Accuriss to wait for 500 Milliseconds.
 "A0" Makes the motor turn to Absolute position 0.
 "M500" Is another wait command of 500 Milliseconds.
-"G10" Will make all commands between here and starting location of the small "g" repeat 10 times "R" Instructs Accurise to run the command(s) that are in the communication buffer. "<CR>" Tells Accurise that the command string is complete and causes the command to Total Accorded that the definition of the process and decided the definition be executed since an R is included in the command string.
+"G10" Will make all commands between here and starting location of the small "g" repeat 10 times "R" Instructs Accuriss to run the command(s) that are in the communication buffer. " <cr>"</cr> Tells Accuriss that the command string is complete and causes the command to be executed since an R is included in the command string.

 To terminate the above loop while in progress type "/1T".

 Example #3 (Program Storage and Recall)

 This example stores a command string to storage location #2 for later execution:

 /1s2gA10000M500A0M500G10R<CR>

-This breaks down to:

-Is the start character.
+"/" "1" Is the start character.
 Lets Accuriss know that a command string will follow.
-Is the device address, (this is preset at the factory).
-Tells Accuriss to store the command string that follows to storage locations #2 Indicates the start of a loop block Causes the motor move to the Absolute position of 1000 steps Causes the Accuriss to wait for 500 Milliseconds.
+Is the device address, (this is preset at the factory). "s2" "s2" Tells Accuriss to store the command string that follows to storage locations #2 "g" "A1000" Indicates the start of a loop block Causes the motor move to the Absolute position of 1000 steps "M500" "A0" Causes the Accuriss to wait for 500 Milliseconds.
 Makes the motor turn to Absolute position 0.
-Is another wait command of 500 Milliseconds.
-Will make all commands between here and starting location of the small "g" repeat 10 times Instructs Accuriss to run the command(s) that are in the communication buffer.
+"M500" Is another wait command of 500 Milliseconds.
+"G10" Will make all commands between here and starting location of the small "g" repeat 10 times "R" " <cr>"</cr> Instructs Accuriss to run the command(s) that are in the communication buffer.
 Tells Accuriss that the command string is complete and causes the command to be executed since an R is included in the command string.

 (Note: program 0 is always executed on power up, if we had used storage location 0 instead of storage location 2 in the above example, then this program would execute automatically on power up).

-This example executes the command string stored in the above example. /1e2R<CR> This breaks down to:
+This example executes the command string stored in the above example.

+/1e2R<CR>